dz1921/cGAN_PatchClamp/README.md

 This module is designed to take a concatenation of the generated image and its corresponding mask (or heatmap)—typically a 4-channel tensor—and produce a clean, final RGB image via deep residual refinement.

 Architecture Overview
   Input: 4×256×256 (e.g. 3-channel GAN output + 1-channel mask or heatmap)

   Output: 3×256×256 (refined RGB image)

 The architecture consists of:

-Initial Feature Extraction (head)
+  Initial Feature Extraction (head):

-A 7×7 convolution followed by Instance Normalisation and ReLU.
+    -A 7×7 convolution followed by Instance Normalisation and ReLU.

-Expands the input into a deeper feature representation.
+    -Expands the input into a deeper feature representation.

-Residual Refinement Bottleneck
+  Residual Refinement Bottleneck:

-A configurable number (default=6) of ResBlock modules.
+    -A configurable number (default=6) of ResBlock modules.

-Each ResBlock applies two 3×3 convolutions with InstanceNorm and ReLU.
+    -Each ResBlock applies two 3×3 convolutions with InstanceNorm and ReLU.

-Optional Coordinate Attention is applied to capture long-range spatial dependencies along both height and width axes without losing positional granularity.
+    -Optional Coordinate Attention is applied to capture long-range spatial dependencies along both height and width axes       without losing positional granularity.

   Output Projection (tail)

-A final 3×3 convolution maps the feature map to 3 channels.
+    -A final 3×3 convolution maps the feature map to 3 channels.

-Followed by Tanh() to normalize pixel values into the range [-1, 1].
+    -Followed by Tanh() to normalize pixel values into the range [-1, 1].

 Key Features
   Component	  Description
   CoordAttention	              Captures height-wise and width-wise global context via separate pooling, then modulates                                    features with spatially aware attention maps.
   Residual Blocks	              Maintain spatial integrity while enabling deep nonlinear refinement.
   No Downsampling/Upsampling	  Operates at the original image resolution to preserve fine details and avoid aliasing.
   Lightweight	                  Shallow architecture designed to be fast and effective as a post-GAN cleanup step.

 Summary Table
 Stage	Layers	Output Shape